 There are at least two explanations to the high cancer mortality: A high intake of omega-6 polyunsaturated fat increases the risk.
 Together with five colleagues I have documented that in a paper in Mayo Proceedings I have also commented our paper in a short video

 The second reason is that LDL, the molecule that transport the “bad” cholesterol in the blood, protects against cancer.
-Read our paper in Quarterly Journal of Medicine
+Please read our paper.

 Another soybean trial.
 In the 1960s Professor Jeremy Morris and his coworkers in London performed a similar trial including about four hundred middle-aged men with heart disease.
 But although blood cholesterol had decreased considerably in the treatment group four years later, the number of deaths from heart disease was 25 in each group.